 1. What is the process for the post 9/11 GI Bill to pay my bill?

-Once these documents are received the UCCS VA office will complete your Certification of Enrollment with the VA.
-This initiates any benefits payable directly to the student (BAH and Book/Supply Stipend, if eligible) from the VA and tuition and fee payments directly to the school.
+Once these documents are received, the OVMSA will submit your initial Certification of Enrollment to the VA.
+This initiates any benefits payable directly to the student (BAH and Book/Supply Stipend, if eligible) from the VA.

 2. Do I have to be certified every semester for the VA to pay my tuition and fees?